pbc86/kevinworkman/readme.md

 # Jekyll totorial on Happy Coding by Kevin Workman

-Ken has a bunch of tutorial on his [website](https://happycoding.io/).
+Kevin has a bunch of tutorial on his [website](https://happycoding.io/).
 Go to Tutorials tab, under HTML, you can find his [Jekyll Tutorial](https://happycoding.io/tutorials/html/jekyll).